va-big-data-genomics/va-big-data-genomics.github.io/_posts/2023-08-04-analyzing-dr2-variant-info-on-bigquery.md

 There are 8,436,397 variants without alternate alleles present.

-## How many rare variants (MVP allele frequency <0.1%) are present in DR2?
+## How many rare variants are present?

 ```
 SELECT COUNT(1) AS rare_variants
 FROM `{mvp-project}.wgs_data_release_2.hail_variant_info`
 WHERE variant_qc_AF[1] < 0.001
 AND variant_qc_AF[1] > 0
-LIMIT 1000
 ```

 ### Result